peyao/cse134b_yumbums/hw4/README.md

 	- added new header to list.html that includes functionality to navigate between different weekdays to view different tasks
 	- wrote js to handle progress bar/message behavior based on user habits
 	- Collaborated and met with teammates every week to closely consider the details of how the app looks, feels, and behaves.
+	- Did all user-authentication work in firebase and in login.js, login.html, login.css, changePassword.html, and the logout functionality on list.html
 }

 var ZarniWang = function() {